thePlebDev/Farmers-Canada-clone/README.md

 - This assumes that you already have Maven installed on your local machine.
 If you do not have Maven installed then please visit this the link [HERE](https://books.sonatype.com/mvnref-book/reference/installation.html) and follow the instructions to download maven.

-## <a name="j-soup">Jsoup</a>
+## Adding Jsoup
--  If you are unfamiliar with Jsoup, it is a Java library for working with real-world HTML.
-It provides a very convenient API for fetching ULRs, extracting and manipulating data.
-To add Jsoup to the project  add the Maven dependency for it, which can be found below:
+-  To add Jsoup to the project, add the Maven dependency for it, which can be found below:
 ```
 <dependency>
     <groupId>org.jsoup</groupId>